mscroggs/arctans/README.md

 # arctans

-Code for manipulating arctans to generate [Machin-like formulae](https://machin-like.org) and other formulae involving arctans.
+arctans is a library for manipulating arctans to generate [Machin-like formulae](https://machin-like.org) and other formulae involving arctans.

 # Installing arctans
 ## Installing from PyPI using pip